Updated January, 2022

 Two things – Hatches and Dry Bags

-Most kayaks that you’ll take camping have waterproof hatches where you can safely store your gear.
+Most kayaks for camping have waterproof hatches where you can safely store your gear.
 Just load up the compartment and then seal the hatch lid.

 *If you’re looking for a kayak for camping, don’t forget to check out my article on how to choose a kayak for kayak camping.

-If you don’t have enough hatch space and have to pack gear on the outside of your kayak, then dry bags will be your best friend.
+If you don’t have enough hatch space and need to pack kayaking gear on the outside of your kayak, then dry bags will be your best friend.
 They’re made from durable, waterproof materials with special closures to keep water out.

-Depending on how much you trust your kayak’s hatches, you might still want to pack some essential items like matches, sleeping bags, or food in plastic bags as an extra layer of protection.
+Depending on how much you trust your kayak’s hatches, you might still want to pack some essential items like matches, sleeping bags, a first aid kit, or food in plastic bags as an extra layer of protection.
 This could mean just putting it in a durable ziploc bag or in a small dry bag.

 When it comes to keeping things dry, it’s better to be safe than sorry and add an extra layer of protection where possible.